-Moscow supports the de-escalation scheme basically because it wants to end the conflict on its own terms, which will benefit it geopolitically and economically and confer on Russia the status as a superpower to reckon with and—unprecedented in its history—as a global peace-broker.
+Moscow supports the de-escalation scheme basically because it wants to end the conflict on its own terms, which will confer on Russia the status as a superpower to reckon with and—unprecedented in its history—as a global peace-broker.

-For the Trump administration, on the other hand, the top priority is defeating the Islamic State and helping Kurds carve out their own foothold in northeast as a sort of American surrogate that will protect U.S. interests if Syria comes to be divided into competing spheres of influence or federal districts.
+For the Trump administration, on the other hand, the top priority is defeating the Islamic State and helping Kurds carve out their own foothold in the northeast as a sort of American surrogate that will protect U.S. interests in Syria.
 While Iran’s actions in Syria are of great importance to the United States, they do not seem to be understood in Washington as threatening vital U.S. interests.
 This is, of course, not the case for Israel.